-Of the Peruvian construction company
+Of the Peruvian construction company13

 - 69. It does not maintain any corporate link with the companies mentioned by the claimants, except for a contract for the execution of a work signed with the Peruvian real estate company, dated September 2, 2013, for the property at Calle Saphy N° 674 and Don Bosco N° 05, under the Construction License N° [...] -SGAUR-GDUR-MC-200 dated March 21, 2011. - 70.
 It owns the property at Calle Saphy N° 714 and there is no agreement with the Peruvian real estate company, the MULTINATIONAL ENTERPRISE, or any other, to transfer it.
 This asset is registered in its accounting entries and is part of its assets.
 Likewise, a copy of the registry entry confirming its ownership was attached. - 71.
 The acquisition of said property was made through three legal acts, to different heirs property owners: - Acquisition of 90.27%, by public deed dated November 24, 2014 from Notary Jorge Zuloeta. - Acquisition of 1.38%, by public deed dated November 24, 2014 from Notary Jorge Zuloeta. - Acquisition of 8.33%, by public deed dated October 12, 2013 from Notary Ruffo Gaona Cisneros.
 It is with respect to this transaction that the claimants indicate that bribery payments have existed. - 72.
 There has been no payment of any bribe.
 Regarding the public deed dated October 12, 2013, a public deed of clarification was prepared on November 27, 2013, for which the services for the preparation of minutes and public deed were hired at the same notary, which is the reason why the minutes were authorized by one of the lawyers of the notary staff.
 This lawyer is not its advisor, they do not know him or have had any relationship with him, and he did not authorize the previous public deeds. - 73.
-They state that regarding this acquisition of 8.33% of the property that is equivalent to an area of 56m2, there is a judicial process of redemption14 initiated by the father of the representative of FUNDACIÓN LUZ MARINA.
-Related to that controversy, they are been asked for a payment of S/ 8 325 000.00 as compensation, although the right they claim to have has not been recognized in any forum. - 74.
-They state that monitoring work, but not intervention, has been carried out on their property. - 75.
+They state that monitoring work, but not intervention, has been carried out on their property. - 74.
 The property was totally abandoned and there have been no signs that it is a ceremonial center and much less a temple, as the claimants state.